tale-toul/OCP4UPIAWS/README.md

    The option **--dir** is followed by a directory name, the terraform manifests expect the name of the directory and the name of the cluster to be the same, otherwise the creation of the AWS resources will fail.
 It is best to use an empty directory or a non existing one to avoid conflicting with any previous installation, if the directory does not exist the installation program will create it:

-   The command will ask:
+   The command asks for:

-   * The ssh keys that will be installed in the EC2 instances.
+   * The ssh keys to be installed in the EC2 instances.
 Selected from those already in ~/.ssh
    * The platform provider, AWS in this case
    * The credentials of the AWS account to use to deploy the resources.
-If the file ~/.aws/credentials exists and contains valid credentials, these will be used.
+If the file **~/.aws/credentials** exists and contains valid credentials, these will be used and this question is skipped.
    * The AWS region where the cluster will be deployed
    * The base DNS domain to use for the cluster public URLs.
 This domain must already exist and be managed by AWS.
    * A name for the cluster, used as the base for naming the resources, and will be added to the above DNS domain